 - Do not speak over the attorney asking the questions and do not speak too fast.

 - Do not try to convince the opposing attorney you are right.
 If you do so, you will likely violate the rule of thumb to answer only what is asked of you.
 In any event, you will not convince the opposing attorney of anything.

 - Remain calm and never raise your voice.

 During your deposition, your attorney might object to something the other attorney has asked.
 Unless instructed not to do so, you still need to answer the question.
 Your attorney’s objection to the question will be noted in the transcript and may provide a basis for a future objection in court to the question and/or answer.

 Understand that the range of questions that can be asked in a deposition is very broad and thus you may be answering questions you do not feel are relevant.
 You may want to have a practice session with your attorney before your deposition, ensuring you are properly prepared and comfortable following the above best practices.
 Adhering to them will allow your deposition to move quickly, will aid you if you must proceed to trial, and may even help you settle your case.

-Contact us at Hallier Lawrence for more information on how to effectively prepare for a deposition.
+Contact us at Hallier Stearns PLC for more information on how to effectively prepare for a deposition.